Piombacciaio/Piombacciaio/README.md

 #### Little bit about me

-I'm very introvert.
 I've been a student at Politecnico di Milano in the field of biomedical engineering but I've switched to a more practice-oriented course at ITS Nuove Tecnologie della Vita.
 I've graduated in the field of Electrotechnics with a specialization on medical equipement.
 I give my best while working in team.
 One of my main hobbies is coding and I've some experience with python, javascript, html & css.

 ```python